 When students review and report on the processes of group work, they reflect on their experiences as a group and understand better what makes a group work well together.

 Ask your students to reflect on their own individual role within the group: what their contribution was, what role(s) they played, how well they fulfilled their responsibilities and how they could work more effectively in groups in the future.
-Ask students who completed the exercise "What am I like when I'm in a group?" to complete it a second time and note any differences in their perceptions.

 Use some or all of the following questions to provide a framework for students to report on the processes of group work.